The year is coming to a close and I thought now is a good time to review all the changes that have happened within the world of SEO.

 In October 2011 Google began encrypting searches for anyone who was logged into their Google account to maintain user’s privacy.
-After the upheaval of PRISM in 2013, Google quietly made a change to their site that forced everyone to use their secure search whether they were logged into Google or not.
-This meant that all searches made using Google are encrypted – the only exception is for clicks on Google ads.
+After the upheaval of PRISM in 2013, Google quietly made a change to their site that forced everyone to use their secure search.
+This meant that all searches made using Google are encrypted – the only exception is for clicks on Google PPC Ads.

-Forcing everyone to use their secure search means that SEO consultants can’t see keyword data in Google Analytics, however Google Webmaster Tools allows site owners to see search terms that people are using to reach their web sites.
-This will continue to be offered, and that will certainly be a welcome alternative to the loss of data seen in Google Analytics.
+Forcing everyone to use the secure search means that SEO consultants can’t see keyword data in Google Analytics.
+Using Google Webmaster Tools allows site owners to see search terms where your website was shown in the search results.

-That being said SEO has now shifted away from keyword targeting and now requires better understanding of your target audience.
-On-Page optimisation doesn’t start and end with keywords but rather it starts with your target audience and an understanding of what your site visitors want to see.
+That being said SEO has shifted away from keyword targeting and now requires better understanding of your target audience.
+On-Page optimisation doesn’t start and end with keywords, rather it starts with your target audience and an understanding of what your site visitors expect to see.

 Date: December 2013

 Google’s recent algorithm updates focus on improving the user experience for search engine users.
 They have made significant changes to ensure websites that appear at the top of the search results have quality content.

 If you click to view a site that is at the top of page 1 and you can’t view the content due to a site error then Google will eventually down-rank that site accordingly.

 Now that website owners are focusing more on tablet and mobile versions of their website its important to be able to see and fix errors for these devices.
 More information on the update can be read here: Webmaster Tools Smartphone Crawl Update.

 These are just a handful of changes we’ve seen this year and 2014 will be no different.
 What are you thoughts on the changes we’ve seen this year?
 Was your website affected?
 Feel free to share your comments below.